DougTheDruid/SoT-ESP-Framework/README.md

 ### Can you help me implement X feature?
 No. I learned utilizing already posted questions/comments easily found online, you can as well.
 This framework is meant for people who want to put in the work and learn something, not recieve a hand-out.
-However you may wish to join our programming community discord server here: https://discord.gg/2rRvQjhg7n.
+For community support, please contact me on Discord: DougTheDruid#2784

 ### How it works
 When running `main.py`, an `SoTMemoryReader` object is created (found in `SoTHack.py`).
 That object creates a